 In your view, were the burning times absolutely evil or just relatively evil?

 I ask this because without hesitation I would say “Yes, the burning times were absolutely evil!”
 Don’t ever hear me saying otherwise.
-Yet if I take statements like those above at face value, I can’t see how you could agree with me without falling into logical and moral inconsistancy.
-Yet, this doesn’t seem right either, as I know how strongly many of you feel about this issue, how many of you feel persecuted even today and urnestly wish for Christians to (dare I say it) repent from it.
-Hense my confusion.
+Yet if I take statements like those above at face value, I can’t see how you could agree with me without falling into logical and moral inconsistency.
+Yet, this doesn’t seem right either, as I know how strongly many of you feel about this issue, how many of you feel persecuted even today and earnestly wish for Christians to (dare I say it) repent from it.
+Hence my confusion.

-So I urnestly wish to know, for those that this applies to: how do you reconcile your intellectual aversion to moral absolutes with your emotional response to religious persecution?
+So I ernestly wish to know, for those that this applies to: how do you reconcile your intellectual aversion to moral absolutes with your emotional response to religious persecution?